- Catalog of Books

 Practical benefits to the practitioner: relationship to scope of practice and continuing education (demonstrated through examples).
 This is the equivalent of an intensive (mini) master’s level course in OM concepts and principles.
 Again, as stated above, best OM Medical Practices are achieved, in part, through competency in the language.
 This allows for more finely nuanced herbal prescribing and acupuncture interventions.
 The importance of this concern has a direct impact on clinical practice, patient care and systems based care, as well as access to the vast clinical resources available only in Chinese.

 Study assignments are sent by email.
 Group discussion is encouraged.
-Self-study is crucial, but Herman will always give feedback to individual questions, and he will help you to evaluate progress regularly.
+Self-study is crucial, but Nicolaas will always give feedback to individual questions, and he will help you to evaluate progress regularly.

 Some basic knowledge of Chinese Medicine is helpful, but the course is open for beginning as well as advanced students and practitioners of Chinese Medicine.
 The contents of the course can be adjusted according to the needs and wishes of the students.

 Nicolaas Herman Oving is a sinologist and practitioner of Chinese Medicine.
-He has taught Chinese medical language to students and practitioners for twelve years and works as a translator of Chinese medical texts.
-He currently lives in New Mexico where he runs a family farm.
+He has taught Chinese medical language to students and practitioners for fourteen years and works as a translator of Chinese medical texts.
+He is also working as grower of Chinese medicinal herbs in California.

 Contents of Block A: Basic Concepts

 You will study characters from Chinese Medical Chinese (see below).
-Herman has developed additional material exploring the historical and philosophical roots of concepts using quotes from the classical literature.
+Nicolaas gives individual guidance to help you improve your hand-written characters.
+He has developed additional material exploring the historical and philosophical roots of concepts using quotes from the classical literature.

 Introduction to Chinese Medical Chinese.
 How to study Chinese